JCKodel/eva/README.md

 * Event-driven: the UI emits `Command`, which is handled by your code (whenever a TCommand is dispatched, what you wanna do?), call your domain and dispatch events to be listened to by the Flutter UI.

 ## Clean Architecture

+(the following chart is available only on GitHub, as pub.dev doesn't support [mermaid.js](https://mermaid.js.org/) markdown yet)

 ```mermaid
 sequenceDiagram